Upton, Merseyside: Schools

 Upton has a number of schools.
 These include Overchurch Primary School and St. Joseph's Primary School, which are both on Moreton Road, and Hayfield School on Manor Drive.
 These all cater for children between the ages of four and eleven.
 Overchurch Primary School is separated into two parts.
-These are Overchurch Infants' School, which is for children between the ages of 4 to 8 years, and Overchurch Junior School, which is for children from 9 to 11 years old.
+These are Overchurch Infants' School, which is for children between the ages of 4 and 8 years, and Overchurch Junior School, which is for children from 9 to 11 years old.
 Upton Hall School FCJ, a grammar school for girls, is situated near to the centre of the village, with entrances on Moreton Road and Saughall Massie Lane.
 The original school in Upton was situated on Rake Lane, before moving to the building which is now part of St. Mary's church hall, and then onto Overchurch Primary School.
 The original school building still stands in Rake Lane and was used as a church hall for teenagers, prior to the opening of "The Bank".
 Other former schools include St. Benedict's High School which has now been closed and demolished, as well as Kingsley Nursery School, which suffered a similar fate.
 Upton is also home to Wirral's only bilingual day nursery, Habla which caters for children aged 6 months to 5 years.